brettschneider/python_promise_keeper/docs/02_reference_PromiseKeeper.markdown

     pk = PromiseKeeper()
     p = pk.submit(map, (lambda x: x*x, range(50)))

+__submit\_promise(promise)__ - Submit the given Promise to the PromiseKeepers work queue.
+Does not return anything, but the Promise that is passed to this method will be updated by the PromiseKeeper as the task is executed.

 __start()__ - Starts the PromiseKeeper if it's not already started.
 If the PromiseKeeper was already running, this method will raise a __PromiseKeeperStateError__ exception.